Ahmadjajja/Social_Real_Estate_System_Mobile_App_Frontend/README.md

 04) View Property
 05) Add Property
 06) Delete Property
+07) update property
-07) Call To owner of property for purchasing property
+08) Call To owner of property for purchasing property
-08) Search with name of property
+09) Search with name of property
-09) Like, dislike property
+10) Like, dislike property